Gorzanów Castle

-Gorzanów Castle (Schloß Grafenort, Pałac Gorzanów) is a former stately residence in the Kłodzko Land of the Lower Silesia.
+Gorzanów Castle (Schloß Grafenort, Pałac Gorzanów; Zōmek Gorzanowy) is a former stately residence in the Kłodzko Land of the Lower Silesia.
 A 16th-century German foundation, it has been in the hands of the von Herberstein family of Grafs or Counts (the Grafen von Herberstein) since the second half of the seventeenth century until 1930 — hence its name, and one of the former names of the village in which it is situated.

 Overview

 The village of the Castle's location was called Arnoldsdorf between at least 1341 (the earliest extant record) and 1670.
 For the next 275 years between 1670 and 1945 the village's name was Grafenort ("the Seat of the Counts", with reference to the von Herberstein family).
 In 1945, after the accession of Lower Silesia to Poland, the locality was renamed Gorzanów by the Polish authorities.

 The Castle, situated at an elevation of c.
 329 m above sea level and comprising over 100 interior chambers within its structure, is surrounded by 6.6 ha of parkland (palace gardens) that once were one its greatest glories (see historical lithographs below), the views extending from some vantage points being described as having a mesmeric effect on the viewer.

 The Castle has historical associations with Cardinal Ernst Adalbert of Harrach (1598–1667), the bishop of Trent, who in his Italian diaries for 1663–1664 refers to Grafenort alternately as Arnsdorff, Arnßdorff, or Arnßdorf, and the composer Ignaz Reimann (1820–1885; buried at the nearby Krosnowice).
 The poet and actor Karl von Holtei (1798–1880) who began his career as an actor at Grafenort Castle mentions it repeatedly in his pleasantly amusing, light-hearted biography, Vierzig Jahre ("Forty Years").
 He says he spent thirty years of his life in the Castle; on a return visit he muses about the roomsin which I dwelt, made love, watched people die, cohabited with the survivors, poetized, quarrelled with the Count, written plays, learned roles, managed the theatre, made plans for the future, and God knows what else?
 The foreword in his 1840 play Shakspear in der Heimath is dated July 1839 at "Schloß Grafenort".
 In another of his works Holtei speaks of Schloß Grafenort as the ancient edifice that is the oasis of hospitality whose "brightly coloured gabled halls look up towards the Silesian Králický Sněžník" (the mountain is about 22 km away).
 His 333-page edition of twelve letters written "from and to Grafenort" between July 1839 and May 1840 (Briefe aus und nach Grafenort, published in 1841) are a treasure trove of information on the Castle.